faanid/FreeTwilightStarrySkySVG/README.md

 ## Description

 This project provides a free SVG background that showcases a beautiful sky with blinking stars during twilight.
-It is created using HTML, CSS, and JavaScript.
+It's created using HTML, CSS, and JavaScript.

 ## Demo